Numerix-DSP/siglib/Examples/PythonExamples/readme.txt

 INTRODUCTION

-The files in this folder provide examples for accessing SigLib source files from Python via the ctypes API.
-They have been tested with Anaconda 64 bit Python under Windows and Linux.
+The files in this folder provide examples for accessing SigLib source files from Python and Python Notebooks via the ctypes API.
+They have been tested with Anaconda 64 bit Python under Linux, Windows and OSX.